danielasenraoka/ORIGINS/README.md

 If you use this code in your research, please cite our publication: [Senra, D., Guisoni, N., & Diambra, L. A. (2022).
 ORIGINS: A protein network-based approach to quantify cell pluripotency from scRNA-seq data.
 MethodsX, 9, 101778](https://www.sciencedirect.com/science/article/pii/S2215016122001583).
 Proper citation is essential for acknowledging the efforts and contributions of the original authors.
 Thank you!

+## Other versions

+We have released an extended version named [ORIGINS2](https://github.com/danielasenraoka/ORIGINS2), which calculates the activity of protein-protein interaction networks (PPIN) associated with any biological processes.
+This expanded functionality allows to explore a broader range of biological phenomena using the same underlying principles.

+In addition, there is a Python implementation named [PyOrigins](https://github.com/danielasenraoka/PyOrigins).